benlk/misc-licenses/schrodinger-license.md

 ## Exceptions

-1. The Schrödinger License does not apply if the licensed material is a Schrödinger's Cat currently being observed in a Schrödinger's Box experiment.
+1. The Schrödinger License does not apply if the observer is a Schrödinger's Cat currently being observed in a Schrödinger's Box experiment.